BAMeScience/TransportNoveltyDistance/README.md

 ```

 ### 2. Train the Encoder
-Train your own equivariant encoder if you aren't using the provided checkpoints (for instance if you want different positives or negatives, or try a different architecture!).
+Train your own equivariant encoder if you aren't using the provided checkpoints (for instance if you want different positives or negatives, or try a different architecture).
+The feature space dimensions can be adapted by changing hidden_dim argument.

 ```python
 from TNovD import EquivariantCrystalGCN from TNovD.gcn import train_contrastive_model